emilejurgens/penguin/README.md

 ## Deployed version of the application
 The deployed version of the application can be found at [*http://adilmazhitov.pythonanywhere.com/*](http://adilmazhitov.pythonanywhere.com/).
+The admin page of the deployed version can be found at [*http://adilmazhitov.pythonanywhere.com/admin*](http://adilmazhitov.pythonanywhere.com/admin).

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: